Ian Gardeck: San Francisco Giants

-After the 2015 season, the Giants added Gardeck to their 40-man roster.
+On November 20, 2015, the Giants added Gardeck to their 40-man roster to protect him from the Rule 5 draft.
 On March 14, 2016, it was announced that Gardeck would require Tommy John surgery, ending his 2016 season.
 On April 30, Gardeck was placed on release waivers by San Francisco.
-Gardeck re-signed with the team on a minor league contract on May 3.
+Gardeck re–signed with the team on a minor league contract on May 3.
 On November 7, 2016, Gardeck was re-added to San Francisco's 40-man roster.
 On April 2, 2017, Gardeck was designated for assignment by the Giants.
 He was released by the Giants on April 4, but re-signed with the team on a minor league contract on April 6.
 Gardeck missed the entire 2017 season after having a second straight Tommy John surgery, as well as surgery to repair his right labrum and femur head.
-In 2018, after rehabbing with the AZL Giants, Gardeck split the remainder of the season with San Jose and the Double-A Richmond Flying Squirrels, accumulating a 2.63 ERA in 14 appearances on the year.
+In 2018, after rehabbing with the Arizona League Giants, Gardeck split the remainder of the season with San Jose and the Double–A Richmond Flying Squirrels, accumulating a 2.63 ERA in 14 appearances on the year.

 Tampa Bay Rays

-At the 2018 Winter Meetings, the Tampa Bay Rays selected Gardeck from the Giants in the minor league phase of the Rule 5 draft.
-He was assigned to the Double-A Montgomery Biscuits and placed on the injured list to begin the 2019 season.
-Gardeck split the year between the GCL Rays, High-A Charlotte Stone Crabs, and Montgomery, pitching to a 2-1 record and 1.96 ERA in 21 appearances between the three teams.
+On December 13, 2018, the Tampa Bay Rays selected Gardeck from the Giants in the minor league phase of the Rule 5 draft.
+He was assigned to the Double–A Montgomery Biscuits and placed on the injured list to begin the 2019 season.
+Gardeck split the year between the Gulf Coast League Rays, High–A Charlotte Stone Crabs, and Montgomery, pitching to a 2–1 record and 1.96 ERA in 21 appearances between the three teams.
 On November 4, 2019, Gardeck elected free agency.